 “Can she get help from another student or maybe another teacher?”

-He stopped spinning the pencil.
-He sat up straight and, leaning forward again, said, “The problem with great potential, Maggie, is that it takes great courage to discover it within oneself—”
+He stopped spinning the pencil and sat up.
+“The problem with great potential, Maggie, is that it takes great courage to discover it within oneself—”

 “Or its lack,” she said, finishing the thought.
 Her face was very serious again.